The Must-Have Brand Photography Shotlist

 Take note of the types of shots you want to include in your brand photography session and make sure to tell your photographer during your planning meeting!

 fun & relaxed headshots

-First of all, show them who you are.
+First of all, show your potential clients who you are.
 I’m not just talking about a smile-at-the-camera headshot, oh nonono my friends!
 We’re anti-stuffy over here!
 Ok…maybe one, but the rest will be FUN!
-Of course, a traditional headshot shows your face but it tells no story about who you are and what you do!
+Of course, a traditional headshot shows your face but it tells no story about who you are and what you do and has absolutely zero brand personality!
 We want you to be trustworthy and relatable by sharing the real YOU, whether we're shooting your work, hobbies, or hangouts!
 Laugh and build trust with photos of you looking at the camera.
 Remember, brand photography is about your brand, and ultimately...you are your brand!